Anthony-Kwok/KwokBlok/README.md

 # KwokBlock
+@Author Anthony Kwok

-This is a custom adblock extension that bypassses checks against Ublock Origin and Adblock Plus
+This is a custom, OPEN SOURCE, adblock extension that bypassses checks against Ublock Origin and Adblock Plus

 clone this repository